 CONSUMPTION OF EDIBLE FISHERY PRODUCTS.
 Estimated amount of commercially landed fish, shellfish, and other aquatic animals consumed by the civilian population of the United States.
-Estimates are on an edible-weight basis and have been adjusted for beginning and ending inventories of edible fishery products.
 Consumption includes U.S. production of fishery products from both domestically caught and imported fish, shellfish, other edible aquatic plants, animals, and imported products and excludes exports and purchases by the U.S. Armed Forces.

 CONTINENTAL SHELF FISHERY RE-SOURCES.
 These are living organisms of any sedentary species that at the harvestable stage are either (a) immobile on or under the seabed, (b) unable to move except in constant physical contact with the seabed or subsoil of the continental shelf.
-The Magnuson Act now lists them as certain abalones, surf clam and ocean quahog, queen conch, Atlantic deep-sea red crab, dungeness crab, stone crab, king crabs, snow (tanner) crabs, American lobster, certain corals, and sponges.
+The Magnuson -Stevens Act now lists them as certain abalones, surf clam and ocean quahog, queen conch, Atlantic deep-sea red crab, dungeness crab, stone crab, king crabs, snow (tanner) crabs, American lobster, certain corals, and sponges.